-Using a common retirement withdrawal method of 2% to 4%, which you may be familiar with, led me to use $3,750.
-Note that the traditional retirement withdrawal method is based on the retirement account value each year and adjusts for inflation and this calculator also adjusts for inflation.
+Using a common retirement withdrawal method of 3% led me to use $3,750.
+Note that the traditional retirement withdrawal method is based on the retirement account value each year and it will be adjusted for inflation.
+Don’t worry, this calculator also, however, adjusts for inflation.

 Run Out Calculator Assumptions

-The fact that retirement planning is based on pure assumptions and estimates is often forgotten in our natural tendency as humans to control risk.
+The fact that retirement planning is based on pure assumptions and estimates is often forgotten in our natural tendency as humans to desire controlling risk.

-The rest of this post will address the remaining 2 fields, which are based on estimates, or assumptions.
+The rest of this post will address the remaining 2 fields in the Run Out Calculator, which must be based on estimates, or assumptions.

 Step 3 is to enter the Yearly Withdrawal Increase into the Run Out Calculator